The plan will assist the future development of sport and active recreation in Caloundra and the surrounding region.

 - identifying that high quality architectural treatments and landscape treatments are implemented across the precinct.

-- Caloundra Central Park Sport and Recreation Precinct Master Plan - Part 1
+- Caloundra Central Park Sport and Recreation Precinct Master Plan - part 1 (PDF, 3753KB)

-- Caloundra Central Park Sport and Recreation Precinct Master Plan - Part 2
+- Caloundra Central Park Sport and Recreation Precinct Master Plan - part 2 (PDF, 3500KB).

 Where to from here